Home Compare CON.DE vs NWS

 Continental Aktiengesellschaft vs News: Which Stock Looks Stronger in 2026?

-News holds the cleaner structural position, with the lead spread across stability and profitability.
+News holds the cleaner structural position, with the lead spread across stability and valuation.
 Continental Aktiengesellschaft still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Continental Aktiengesellschaft, which does not confirm the structural lead.
+In the market, Continental Aktiengesellschaft carries the stronger setup — intact trend against News's broken trend.
 That leaves a split case: the structural lead stays with News, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CON.DE: DAX 40, NWS: S&P 500).